 Because cryptocurrency miners tend to use existing exploit kits to carry their payload, existing defenses can work to keep them at bay.
 "The key message is that, if organizations are using good hygiene, they should be able to catch these," McLellan says.
 "On the flip side, if you do these things to stop cryptocurrency miners, you also stop a number of other threats like ransomware.
 There's nothing unique there, it's just about doing the basics."

 Join Dark Reading LIVE for two cybersecurity summits at Interop ITX.
 Learn from the industry’s most knowledgeable IT security experts.
-Check out the security track here.Curtis Franklin Jr. is Senior Editor at Dark Reading.
-In this role he focuses on product and technology coverage for the publication.
-In addition he works on audio and video programming for Dark Reading and contributes to activities at Interop ITX, Black Hat, INsecurity, and ...
+Check out the security track here.Curtis Franklin Jr. is Senior Analyst at Omdia, focusing on enterprise security management.
+Curtis has been writing about technologies and products in computing and networking since the early 1980s.
+He has been on staff and contributed to technology-industry publications ...
 View Full Bio